heySourabh/Hobby/ScreenPowerSaver/README.md

 The CPU usage of running this program is negligible.
 It uses about 0.02% of CPU on my machine (using Java 18).
 I believe it largely offsets the power cost of keeping multiple screens running all the time.
-Use this code if you love using multiple screens but want to save power!
+Use this code if you love using multiple screens but don't want to waste energy!

 Developer: Sourabh Bhat (heySourabh@gmail.com)